oleg-shilo/cs-script.vscode/docs/PluginAuthoringOverview.md

 *User experience*

-Well, that's it it is the most strong VSCode selling point.
+Well, that's it, it is the most strong VSCode selling point.

 The text rendering engine is practically the same as in Atom.
 VECode uses Electron (Atom fork).
 Thus when it comes to teh text editing experience it is roughly the same.
 But that extra, which VSCode offers is what makes it so different.